virresh/matvt/README.md

 - **I think there's something that can be improved.
 How to contribute?**
   I welcome all kinds of contributions.
 Documentation, Code tests, Actual Hardware Testing etc etc. Please feel free to create a Pull request and remind me in a couple of weeks if I forget about it :D

+# Credits
+Thanks to EVA Facial Mouse for open sourcing their code.
+I've taken lots of ideas from their codebase.
+You can check them out at https://github.com/cmauri/eva_facial_mouse